Skip to Content

 Expert Tips

-• Spoon and level the flour into measuring cups for baking accuracy.
+• Measure accurately.
+Spoon and level the flour into your measuring cup for accuracy.
+Too much flour can make the brownies dense.

 If you enjoy sourdough discard brownies, try one of these dessert recipes!